phoreverpheebs/buine/README.md

 explain each byte, so that anyone looking into the file can understand what the meaning of each byte is.

+# Syntax

+Despite the `.hex` extension, this file does not follow the Intel Hex syntax.

+* A comment is denoted by a `#`, the Makefile removes all comments before converting the hexadecimal characters to binary, though the file still outputs these comments, as I wanted it to be part of the challenge.
+* `##` is what I used to denote a "temporary" comment, in other words a comment which is not intended to be present in the final version of `buine` and therefore comments that won't be _quined_.
+Once the project is in its final stage, these "temporary" comments shouldn't be present, although venturing into older commits, you may stumble upon a few.
+* Everything else in the file (before comment characters) should be a two character hexadecimal value (decoded to a single byte).

 # References and other cool binary stuff!

 I can't stress how many times I referenced